Gary Troup

-Gary Bertram Troup ONZM (born 3 October 1952) is a New Zealand former cricketer and local politician who played 15 Tests and 22 One Day Internationals for New Zealand.
+Gary Bertram Troup ONZM (born 3 October 1952) is a New Zealand former cricketer and local politician who played 15 Test matches and 22 One Day Internationals for New Zealand.

 International career

-Troup made his Test debut for the New Zealand on 18 November 1976 against India.
+Troup made his Test debut for the New Zealand national team on 18 November 1976 against India.
 He was born in Taumarunui.

 In 1979/80, at the dramatic conclusion to the First Test against Clive Lloyd's West Indians at Carisbrook, Dunedin, Troup was joined at the crease by Stephen Boock with New Zealand 9/100 and needing four more runs to win this historic match.

 The two tailenders took the Black Caps to their first test win over the West Indies, and what would ultimately become their first series win over the Caribbean giants, when they scrambled through for a leg bye as scores were level.
 In a controversial tour, marred by umpiring disputes and some ugly onfield behaviour by the tourists, New Zealand won the series 1–0 after drawing the next two tests in Christchurch and Auckland.

 In what was Troup's best test series he finished with 18 wickets for 371 runs (av.
 20.61) including a ten wicket haul in the Third Test at Eden Park (4–71 and 6–95).

 He played his final test for New Zealand in 1986.